yury-lysogorskiy/lammps/doc/src/molecule.rst

 """"""""""""""""""""""""""""""""

-The format of an "native" individual molecule file looks similar but is different than that of a data file read by the :doc:`read_data <read_data>` commands.
-Here is a simple example for a TIP3P water molecule:
+The format of an "native" individual molecule file looks similar but is *different* from that of a data file read by the :doc:`read_data
+<read_data>` commands.
+Here is a simple example for a TIP3P water
+molecule:

 .. code-block::